CaTeNdrE/gas-gmail-add-parent-of-nested-label/README.md

 A.  Create a Google Apps Script (GAS) Project
 B.  Paste the Code.gs file contents into your GAS Project's Code.gs file.
 C.  Add the dependency Advanced Gmail API Service to your GAS Project.
+D.  Create Trigger

 ### A. Create Google Apps Script Project